GoFreeCredit.com credit score and monitoring review

 - Create a username and password and provide billing information to pay for the monthly subscription.
 Then click View Score Now!

 Maybe, though it doesn’t have the best reviews online.
-It’s not accredited by the Better Business Bureau, which gives it a B rating.
-As of June 2018, it has eight complaints filed against it, with most customers stating that they didn’t receive a free credit score and instead had their email address given out to solicitors.
+It’s not accredited by the Better Business Bureau, which gives it a A+ rating.
+As of October 2020, it has 2 complaints filed against it, with most customers stating that they didn’t receive a free credit score and instead had their email address given out to solicitors.

 Other online forums discuss issues with customers unable to cancel their subscription before the trial ended.
 Meanwhile, others were charged the subscription fee even when they had called and canceled the service.
 Furthermore, there’s no phone number listed on the website to contact customer service, which raised a red flag for us.

-You can reach GoFreeCredit via email or by mail, but the provider does not list a phone number on its website.
+You can reach GoFreeCredit.com via email or by mail, but the provider does not list a phone number on its website.

 - By email.
 Send a note to info@GoFreeCredit